raveendrancloud/aks-helm-poc/README.md

 ```

-## Putting the aks login credentials in the correct github secret
+## Putting the AKS cluster login credentials in the correct github secret

 Locally run:
 ```